-According to the discussion above, we provide the following suggestions on using a PSM to determine particle size distributions: (a) Particle size range and saturator flow rate range.
+According to the discussion above, we provide the following suggestions on using a PSM to determine particle size distributions:

+a.
+Particle size range and saturator flow rate range

 Complete efficiency curves are preferable to determine the particle size distribution in a certain size range.
-For example, to reduce the uncertainties in the recovered size distribution of ~3 nm particles, the saturator flow rate in this study was extended from the commonly used 0.1 lpm to 0.05 lpm where the detection efficiency of 3.11 nm particles was almost zero.
+For example, to reduce the uncertainties in the recovered size distribution of $\sim 3 \text{ nm}$ particles, the saturator flow rate in this study was extended from the commonly used 0.1 to $0.05 \,\mathrm{L\,min^{-1}}$ where the detection efficiency of 3.11 nm particles was almost zero.
 The detection efficiency curves of particles larger than the maximum concerned diameter should also be calibrated to reduce the influence of large particles on the recovered particle size distribution and total concentration.
-The PSM can theoretically estimate particle size distributions larger than 3 nm or smaller than 1.3 nm, however, the uncertainties are usually large due to the low resolution and the incomplete detection efficiency curves.
-The particles whose detection efficiency are constant values in the measuring saturator flow rate range cannot be determined using a PSM and they do not influence the recovered particle size distributions if their concentrations are sable during each scanning cycle. (b) Scanning scheme.
+The PSM can theoretically estimate particle size distributions larger than 3 nm or smaller than 1.3 nm; however, the uncertainties are usually large due to the low resolution and the incomplete detection efficiency curves.
+The particles with detection efficiency of constant values in the measuring saturator flow rate range cannot be determined using a PSM and they do not influence the recovered particle size distributions if their concentrations are stable during each scanning cycle.

+b.
+Scanning scheme

 The scanning scheme of the saturator flow rate is suggested to be improved to reduce the measuring uncertainties.
 The scanning scheme is preferably determined to ensure that the particle diameter corresponding to the saturator flow rate increases linearly with time so that the numbers of the recorded particle number concentration at each saturator flow rate are the same when the recovered particle size increases linearly.
-A convex function between the saturator flow rate and the scanning time, e.g., an exponentially increasing saturator flow rate, is also better than the linear scanning scheme.
-Such improvement may require updating both the hardware and the software. (c) Inversion method.
-We suggest using the EM algorithm to address the PSM inversion problem because the particle size distributions recovered using the EM algorithm have the best accuracy and stability among the four tested methods.
-However, considering the relatively high computational expense of the EM algorithm, the H&A method reporting in merged size bins is recommended to be used for preliminary data analysis and for meeting the need of fast inversion, e.g., real-time display on the instrumental screen.
-The accuracy of the recovered size distribution is also determined by the uncertainties in the recorded number concentration rather than the inversion method alone.
-The inversion methods suggested in this study does not necessarily assure an accurate inverted result without properly determined detection efficiencies and an improved scanning scheme.
+A convex function between the saturator flow rate and the scanning time, e.g. an exponentially increasing saturator flow rate, is also better than the linear scanning scheme.
+This improvement may require both the hardware and the software to be updated.